PD Operads and Explicit Partition Lie Algebras

+The weakly saturated class of the set $I$ from \eqref{eq:generating cofs simcos} then consists of the associated class of Reedy cofibrations, i.e.\ of maps $X\rt Y$ in $\mathbf{sCh}_{R[G], \leq 0}$ such that each relative latching map $X_n\amalg_{L_nX} L_nY\rt Y_n$ is an $\mc{F}$-projective (resp.\ $\mc{F}$-tame) cofibration in $\Ch_{R[G], \leq 0}$.
+Because each $L_nX\rt X_n$ is the inclusion of a direct summand, by the Dold--Kan correspondence, one readily sees that this is equivalent to $X\rt Y$ being an $\mc{F}$-projective (resp.\ $\mc{F}$-tame) cofibration in each simplicial degree.
+Assertions (1) and (2) follow directly from this. \end{proof}

-where $P$ is a cosimplicial diagram of $\mc{F}$-admissible $G$-representations.
-Here $\tilde{C}^*(\Delta[1])$ is the cosimplicial $R$-module of reduced cochains on $\Delta[1]$ (with trivial $G$-action). \end{remark} \begin{remark} Consider the full subcategory $\mathbf{sMod}_{R[G]}\hookrightarrow \scMod_{R[G]}$ of sc-modules that are constant in the cosimplicial direction.
+\begin{remark} Consider the full subcategory $\mathbf{sMod}_{R[G]}\hookrightarrow \scMod_{R[G]}$ of sc-modules that are constant in the cosimplicial direction.
 This carries an induced model structure, whose weak equivalences and fibrations are the maps inducing weak equivalences and Kan fibrations on $H$-fixed points, for every admissible subgroup $H$.
 The resulting $\infty$-category can be identified with the $\infty$-category $\Mod_{R[\mc{F}], \geq 0}$ of connective modules over $\mc{F}$.
 In the case where $\mc{F}=\Orb_G$, this can be thought of as an $R$-linear version of Elmendorf's theorem \cite{elmendorf1983systems}. \end{remark} \begin{remark}[Geometric realisations and totalisations] The model structure on $\scMod_{R[G]}$ is tensored over the Kan--Quillen model structure in the obvious way.
 The homotopy colimit of a pointwise cofibrant simplicial diagram $X\colon \Del^{\op}\rt \scMod_{R[G]}$ can therefore be computed by the diagonal of $X$ in the simplicial direction.
 The image of the diagonal under the functor $\Tot_\oplus$ simply computes the total complex (using the direct sum).